Keeping Jackal Updated¶

 Jackal’s MCU is mounted to the rear inside wall of the robot.
 To access it, open the lid, keeping the computer tray secured to the underside of the lid.

 ALTused for flashing the firmware

 The mini-USB port used for transmitting data.
 This should be connected to Jackal’s PC for both normal operation and firmware flashing

 When you update packages, there is periodically a new version of Jackal’s firmware available.
 You will know this is the case in one of two ways:

 The firmware and PC are unable to connect to each other, which will be apparent if the two-arrow comms indicator fails to come on after system bootup.

 /statusmessage does not match the package version output by

-dpkg -s ros-kinetic-jackal-firmware.
+dpkg -s ros-melodic-jackal-firmware.
 In the future there will be an automated check for this which outputs a diagnostics warning when a firmware update is available to be applied.